project-fifo/docs/technical/api/hypervisors.rst

    :resheader content-type: the returned datatype, usually ``application/json``
    :resheader x-snarl-token: the snarl token for this session

-   :status 200: the hypervisoer information is returned
+   :status 200: the hypervisor information is returned
-   :status 403: user is not authoriyed
+   :status 403: user is not authorized
    :status 404: the hypervisor was not found
    :status 503: one or more subsystems could not be reached

-   :>json object characteristics: list of hypervisor characteristics :>json array etherstubs: list of etherstubs on the hypervisor :>json string host: host's IP adress
+   :>json object characteristics: list of hypervisor characteristics :>json array etherstubs: list of etherstubs on the hypervisor :>json string host: host's IP address
    :>json object metadata: metadata associated with the hypervisor :>json string alias: alias of the hypervisor
    :>json array networks: list of networks known to the hypervisor